DeluxeOwl/chronicle/README.md

 }
 ```

-**Important**: Regardless of the snapshot strategy chosen, saving the snapshot happens after the new events are successfully committed to the event log.
+**Important**: Regardless of the snapshot policy chosen, saving the snapshot happens after the new events are successfully committed to the event log.
 This means the two operations are not atomic.
 It is possible for the events to be saved successfully but for the subsequent snapshot save to fail.

 By default, an error during a snapshot save will be returned by the Save method.
 You can customize this behavior with the `aggregate.OnSnapshotError` option, allowing you to log the error and continue, or ignore it entirely.